Showing 26 results for:

-These days, most everyone knows that STEM (science, technology, engineering, and mathematics) and STEAM (science, technology, engineering, arts, and mathematics) are not just the future, they are arguably the most important sectors driving economic growth and academic tracks today.
-Professionally, STEM and STEAM are natural segues into the tech industry.
-With concerns around digital divides and achievement gaps, it is understandable that leaders in the Black community are pushing even harder to ensure that youth and adults who are making career pivots have access to opportunity.
+Nowadays, people are more aware that STEM (science, technology, engineering, and mathematics) and STEAM (science, technology, engineering, arts, and mathematics) are not simply the future.
+Arguably, both are the most important sectors driving economic growth and academic tracks today.
+From an professional standpoint, both STEM and STEAM are natural segues into the technology industry.
+With concerns around digital divides and achievement gaps, it is understandable that leaders in the Black community are pushing even harder to ensure that youth and adults, making career pivots have access to opportunity.
 More importantly, pointing to representation in the tech field gives prospective employees and students choosing academic paths a relatable and attainable goal.
-Women in tech have played a crucial role from the beginning, as exemplified by figures like Katherine Johnson of “Hidden Figures.”
-Yet, despite their significant contributions, women’s roles in tech and science-backed fields were soon eclipsed by...
+Which happens to be the perfect pivot into; currently, women make up 35% of the current tech workforce.
+This is such a significant improvement from the early 2000’s when women made up approximately 9%.
+In 2023, women held only...

 Women in tech now have an added boost thanks to the PRSA Foundation and Mission North.
 In a press release announcement, it was revealed that the two organizations have teamed up to launch a new program called “The Future Is.”
 Billed as a program for Black, indigenous, people of color (BIPOC) -identified females interested in the tech industry, “The Future Is” will offer a $15,000 scholarship, a $5,000 stipend and a paid one-month internship with Mission North to a BIPOC female-identifying student interested in tech communications, science communications or digital marketing and design.
 This is a one-of-a-kind opportunity for women in tech, that’s for sure.
 “The PR workforce has been long-tasked to become more diverse, and this is a time for organizations to go above and beyond in supporting students of color through financial resources, education and internships who are hoping to enter the industry,” said Aerial Ellis, Ed.D., president of The PRSA Foundation’s Board of Trustees, in...